⏰ Minimum Connection Times

 🏢 Terminal Information

-Paris Beauvais–Tillé Airport (BVA) is a major international aviation hub located approximately 85 kilometers northwest of the French capital.
+Beauvais–Tillé Airport (BVA), marketed to travelers as Paris-Beauvais, is a major international aviation hub located approximately 85 kilometers northwest of the French capital.
 Serving as the primary gateway for ultra-low-cost carriers in the Paris region, the airport handles over five million annual passengers.
-It provides essential connectivity between the Hauts-de-France region and dozens of major European and Mediterranean destinations, acting as a critical base for carriers such as Ryanair and Wizz Air who offer a wide network of affordable flight options.
+It provides essential connectivity between the Hauts-de-France region and dozens of major European and Mediterranean destinations, acting as a critical base for carriers such as Ryanair and Wizz Air, which offer a wide network of affordable flight options.

 The airport operates through two functional passenger terminals, Terminal 1 and Terminal 2, which are conveniently linked by a short pedestrian walkway to facilitate rapid transfers.
 Terminal 1 is the larger of the two, spanning 6,800 square meters and housing the majority of check-in counters and security screening stations.
 Terminal 2, a modern addition completed in 2010, provides an additional 6,000 square meters of floor space to accommodate increasing traveler volumes.
 Both facilities are designed for maximum efficiency and ease of navigation, ensuring that passengers can move from the entrance to their boarding gate with minimal transit time.